clausnz/php-helpers/README.md

 ### isIOS

-Determes if the current user agent is running on an iOS operating system.
+Determes if the current device is running an iOS operating system.

 ```php
 Dev::isIOS(  ): boolean